xiaozxiong/RT-Graph/README.md

-# RT or Not: Can We Accelerate Graph Algorithms with Ray Tracing Cores?
+# A Case Study for Ray Tracing Cores: Performance Insights with Breadth-First Search and Triangle Counting in Graphs (SIGMETRICS'25)

 ## Getting Started
 ### Prerequisites